jwharm/vala-gir-parser/README.md

 Before generating a VAPI, a few transformations are applied to the GIR node tree.
 For example, methods with one out-parameter that return void, are updated to return the out-parameter value.
 Next, all instructions from the GIR Metadata file (when available for this GIR file) are applied to the GIR node tree.
+(This part is still work in progress.)

 ### VAPI generator